Jan 15, 2018, 9:24:56 AM CST Feb 3, 2023, 4:20:13 PM CST

 What are the side effects of Tamiflu in children?

-While everyone wants medicine to help make their child feel better, it depends on the situation to know if Tamiflu will help your child.
-If it's a high-risk situation, your child may benefit from Tamiflu.
-If it's low risk, discuss the medication with your child's pediatrician and let them decide if Tamiflu is right.
+While everyone wants medicine to help make their child feel better, the benefits of taking Tamiflu depend on the situation.
+If your child is considered high-risk they may benefit from Tamiflu.
+If they’re low risk, it’s best to discuss taking Tamiflu with your child’s pediatrician.

 Tamiflu is most effective if prescribed within 48 hours of flu symptoms occurring.
 See other facts about Tamiflu and kids via @Childrens.